AnaBoca/AnaBoca/README.md

 ### DEVELOPER && POET

-- 🌱 I have my MFA in Creative Writing with an emphasis in poetry
+- 🌱 I have my MFA in Creative Writing with an emphasis in poetry.
-- 🥅 2021 Goals: Competently use Angular, React, and Vue
+- 🥅 My 2021 Goals: I want to competently use Angular, React, and Vue.
-- ⚡ Fun fact: I have a compulsion to organize (even things that are already organized)
+- ⚡ A fun fact: I have a compulsion to organize spaces over and over again.
+I've revamped my linen closet system over four times so far.

 ### CONNECT ON LINKEDIN